PWDs call on assemblies to factor their needs in planning and budgetary allocations

 There were solidarity messages from other departments including the Social Welfare Department.
 The Municipal Director Peter Owusu Ansah said the department works closely with PWDs in Obuasi saying so far the department has registered 543 PWDs made up of the deaf, blind, physically challenged and persons with intellectual disabilities.

-He seized the opportunity to appeal to PWDs who have not registered with the department to do so to enable them get support from government.
+He seized the opportunity to appeal to PWDs who have not registered with the department to do so to enable them to get support from the government.

 PWDs intensify calls for sign language interpreters in hospitals and schools

-They believed this will enable them communicate effectively when they seek services in public institutions.
+They believed this will enable them to communicate effectively when they seek services in public institutions.